Tim Keller (politician): Inauguration

+On December 1, 2017, Keller was sworn in as the 30th mayor of Albuquerque.
+Keller named the first female chief administrative officer, Sarita Nair.

 After assuming office, Keller appointed new leadership at the Albuquerque Police Department.
 On November 28, 2017, Mayor Keller announced he would be naming Michael Geier as interim Chief-of-Police.
 In addition, Harold Medina, Rogelio "Roger" Banez, and Eric Garcia were named deputy chiefs.